-This project, for and funded by the processing potato, fresh potato and onion industries, has a focus on integrated pest management (IPM).
+This project, for and funded by the fresh potato, processing potato and onion industries, has a focus on integrated pest management (IPM).
 Its core activities are to support growers in adopting IPM on farm - improving pest management with minimal pesticide use and a reduction in associated costs.
-This includes workshops, the use of demonstration sites with commercial crops, and the production of materials such as articles, guides and case studies distributed in industry channels.
+This includes include workshops, the use of demonstration sites with commercial crops, and the production of materials such as articles, guides and case studies distributed in industry channels.